-39 In more standard systems, propositional letters are true at certain possible worlds.
+48 In more standard systems, propositional letters are true at certain possible worlds.
 Events are typically thought to be more fined-grained than worlds because distinct events co-exist in the same possible world.
-An event-rather than world-based semantics facilitates the comparison with our music semantics, which builds on the idea that sequences of musical notes or chords can be true of sequences of extra-musical events.
+An event-rather than world-based semantics facilitates the comparison with our music semantics, which builds on the idea that sequences of musical notes or chords can be true of sequences of extra-musical events (treated as possibilia).